-Errolling In Flexible Benefits
+Enrolling In Benefits

-You have the opportunity to enroll in Flexible Benefits as a new hire and during the open enrollment period each year.
-You also may enroll or change your benefit elections during the year if you experience a status change or have special enrollment rights, as explained on pages 10 - 13.
+You have the opportunity to enroll in benefits as a new hire or newly eligible employee and during the open enrollment period each year.
+You also may enroll or change your benefit elections during the year if you experience a status change or have special enrollment rights, as explained on pages 12 - 15.

-The benefit choices you make during open enrollment remain in effect for the entire plan year unless you have a status change or special enrollment rights as described on pages 10 - 13.
+The benefit choices you make during open enrollment remain in effect for the entire plan year unless you have a status change or special enrollment rights as described on pages 12 - 15.